 Easy Sheet Pan Steak Fajitas

 You’ll never see me back away from any way to make a recipe easier, especially if it includes reducing the washing up too, like quick and simple one-pan dishes.
-I’ve already shared recipes for one-pan chicken and potatoes, chicken and veggies, and salmon and veggies; now it’s the turn of these tender, juicy, flavorful sheet pan steak fajitas.
+I’ve already shared recipes for chicken and veggies and salmon and veggies; now it’s the turn of these tender, juicy, flavorful sheet pan steak fajitas.